take-a-guide/monolithic-backend/README.md

-# 🌍 Take-A-Guide: Sua Experiência de Viagem Personalizada!
+# 🌍 Take-A-Guide: Your Personalized Travel Experience!

-## ✈️ O que é a Take-A-Guide?
+## ✈️ What is Take-A-Guide?
-A Take-A-Guide é a plataforma que conecta guias turísticos a viajantes com interesses variados.
-Oferecemos uma experiência única, permitindo que você descubra o mundo de forma personalizada e democrática!
+Take-A-Guide is a platform that connects tour guides with travelers who have diverse interests.
+We offer a unique experience, allowing you to discover the world in a personalized and democratic way!

-## 🧭 Para Turistas
+## 🧭 For Travelers
-- **Pesquise e Selecione**: Encontre guias especializados em história, gastronomia, natureza e muito mais.
+- **Search and Select**: Find guides specialized in history, gastronomy, nature, and much more.
-- **Avaliações e Classificações**: Consulte perfis detalhados e opiniões de outros viajantes para fazer a escolha ideal.
+- **Reviews and Ratings**: Check detailed profiles and opinions from other travelers to make the ideal choice.
-- **Agende e Reserve**: Personalize seu itinerário e reserve tours diretamente na plataforma!
+- **Schedule and Book**: Customize your itinerary and book tours directly on the platform!

-## 🗺️ Para Guias
+## 🗺️ For Guides
-- **Anuncie Seus Passeios**: Defina preços e entre em contato com clientes interessados.
+- **Advertise Your Tours**: Set prices and connect with interested customers.
-- **Compartilhe Seu Conhecimento**: Mostre sua especialidade e atraia mais turistas.
+- **Share Your Knowledge**: Showcase your expertise and attract more tourists.

 # TDE 02
 ## Docker

-Você pode encontrar a imagem Docker do projeto no Docker Hub:
+You can find the Docker image of the project on Docker Hub:

 - [Docker Hub - jefadel777/jef-take-a-guide](https://hub.docker.com/repository/docker/jefadel777/jef-take-a-guide/general)

-## 💬 Junte-se a Nós!
+## 💬 Join Us!
-Descubra o turismo como nunca antes com a Take-A-Guide! 🌟
+Discover tourism like never before with Take-A-Guide! 🌟